-- give a true and fair view of the state of the group's and the College's affairs as at 31 July 2023 and of the group's deficit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; - in all material respects, funds from whatever source administered by the College for specific purposes have been properly applied to those purposes and managed in accordance with relevant legislation; - in all material respects, funds provided by the OfS, UK Research and Innovation (including Research England), the Education and Skills Funding Agency and the Department for Education have been applied in accordance with the relevant terms and conditions; and - the requirements of OfS's accounts direction have been met.
+- give a true and fair view of the state of the Group and the College's affairs as at 31 July 2024 and of its surplus of income over expenditure for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; - have been prepared in accordance with the Statement of Recommended Practice; Accounting for Further and Higher Education (the 2019 FE HE SORP) and the Accounts Direction 2023 to 2024 issued by the ESFA. - In all material respects, funds from whatever source administered by the Group and the College for specific purposes have been properly applied to those purposes and managed in accordance with relevant legislation; - in all material respects, funds provided by the OfS, UK Research and Innovation (including Research England), the Education and Skills Funding Agency and the Department for Education have been applied in accordance with the relevant terms and conditions; and - the requirements of OfS's accounts direction have been met.